 Using GIP to address the risk posed by early retirement through ill-health also supports the different objectives of all key pension stakeholders – Trustees, employers, pension scheme members and staff bodies.

-- Act impartially - GIP delegates incapacity decisions to the insurer, who applies consistent and expert judgements – for example, Unum has 4 doctors, including 2 psychiatrists, and 22 Vocational Rehabilitation Consultants.
+- GIP delegates incapacity decisions to the insurer, who applies consistent and expert judgements – for example, Unum has 100+ claims staff which includes qualified doctors and nurses, and a large team of Vocational Rehabilitation Consultants.

-- Consider what powers you may have - Trustees usually have discretionary powers to decide who can receive a dependent’s pension or entitlement to ill-health retirement.
-Proactively managing disability risk can help trustees fulfil their duties.
+- Trustees usually have discretionary powers to decide who can receive a dependent’s pension or entitlement to ill-health retirement.
+Proactively managing disability risk can help trustees fulfil their duties

 Adopting GIP in DB pension schemes